VimukthiMayadunne/Wso2ToKong-Cli/README.md

 # Runing the Cli tool
-npm -install
+npm -install<br>
-npm run create
+npm run create<br>

 #  Wso2ToKong-Cli
-Navigate to the location where the Swagger 3.0 is present in 'ymal' format run the command "pizza" inside the folder
+Navigate to the location where the Swagger 3.0 is present in 'ymal' format <br>
+run the command "pizza" inside the folder

 ## Credits